hardippatel7/hospital-react/README.md

 # hospital-react

-Created by Priyanka Kedia and Hardip Patel
+Created by Priyanka Kediya and Hardip Patel